thousandbrainsproject/tbp.monty/rfcs/0000_intelligent_resampling.md

 There are several techniques to mitigate false positives:

 1. Extract more and distinctive features.
-2. Require matches across multiple features simultaneously (i.e. multi-modal matching across vision and touch).
-3. Temporal consistency across multiple timesteps.
+2. Temporal consistency across multiple timesteps.
 To increase confidence in re-anchoring decisions, we could **delay** re-anchoring until multiple consistent feature matches are observed across several steps.
 This approach may also better reflect real-world experiences, where we may accumulate/experience features at several locations (or across time in case of looking at objects through straws) - the relative positions of multiple features and experiential history provide stronger localization cues than a single distinctive feature match.
-4. Frequency control: The re-anchoring frequency should be a configurable parameter.
+3. Frequency control: The re-anchoring frequency should be a configurable parameter.
 We may need to disable re-anchoring during early exploration phases until sufficient steps have been taken, or adjust frequency of re-anchoring inversely proportional to number of steps.

 ## 2. How can we use out-of-reference-frame movement to efficiently eliminate hypotheses?